omgfin/omfin-rest-api/README.md

 * Parameters may be sent in any order.
 * If a parameter sent in both the `query string` and `request body`, the `query string` parameter will be used.

+# Query limitation
+* For `GET` endpoints, request limitation number: 10 per second.
+* For `POST`, `PUT`, and `DELETE` endpoints, request limitation number: 3 per second.
+* A 401 `HTTP` error will be returned at over limit of limitation.

 # Endpoint security type
 * Each endpoint has a security type that determines the how you will interact with it.